-After receiving the award in 2016, Moses-Hall spent months going on geology field trips, reading about and visiting the National Parks and Monuments and “hiking to my heart’s content.”
+Since receiving the award earlier this year, Moses-Hall has spent months going on geology field trips, reading about and visiting the National Parks and Monuments and “hiking to my heart’s content.”
 News of the award led to her writing a science column in her local newspaper in Greenville, North Carolina, and she sends clips of the stories to her parents so they can travel with her in spirit.

 “The award has cascaded through other layers and goals in my life in ways I didn’t anticipate,” she said.
 “After the first column was published, the local university called and asked if I wanted to teach an oceanography course there — a subject unavailable at the community college level.”

 Moses-Hall is advisor to the Beta Nu Upsilon Chapter at Pitt Community College, where she teaches physics, astronomy and Earth science.
 Her Mosal medallion is proudly displayed in her office, where both students and colleagues see it and are inspired to put their own dreams on paper.